 Finalists – 3rd years in the final year of their degree – best avoided during Trinity term!

 Go Down (usu.) – Leaving Oxford at the end of term, again applies even if you live ‘up north’.

 Hack – Derogatory term for those who choose to dabble in student politics, most widely used in conversations involving Union Committee members.

 Hall – Where you eat and sit your college examinations.

 Isis – The part of the Thames that flows through Oxford.
 Lots of rowing happens here.

 JCR (Junior Common Room) – The body of undergraduates and the room in which they go to chill out.

 Lodge – Galileo got it wrong; this is the centre of the universe.
-Place to go to check your pigeon holes, where mail is deposited.
+Place to go to solve those endless questions of lost property and to check your pigeon hole, where mail is deposited.
+Open 24/7.

 Matriculation – Formal admission to the university.
-Involves wearing sub fusc and being pointed at by curiously excited tourists.
+Involves wearing sub fusc, hearing a sprinkling of latin, and being pointed at by curiously excited tourists.

 MCR (Middle Common Room) – The body of Keble graduate students, and the room in which they chill out.
 If you befriend a graduate you may be able to take advantage of the ‘free’ food which they keep in there.